3 Fun and Easy Homemade Dog Toys for Shelters – with Video Demonstrations

 When my daughter was in Girl Scouts we put together a project for them to do to take to the local dog shelter.

-It was a small knotted fleece blanket and it was one of their FAVORITE projects of the entire year that year and it was VERY well received by the shelter.
+It was a small knotted fleece blanket and it was one of their FAVORITE projects of the entire year that year .
+It was VERY well received by the shelter and considered one of the best things to make and donate to animal shelters.

 The animals LOVED them (there will be instructions for these types of blankets in this article) and the girls loved putting them together.